Labiaplasty | Nymphoplasty | Labia Reduction

-Fortunately, reduction of the labia minora is a straightforward safe surgical procedure.
+Fortunately, the reduction of the labia minora is a straightforward safe surgical procedure.
 Treated women have reported a high degree of satisfaction.

 The operation is typically performed on ambulatory patients as an outpatient procedure.
-Local anesthesia is used to preform a labiaplasty procedure.
+Local anesthesia is used to perform a labiaplasty procedure.
 Patients are comfortably awake and alert during the procedure.
 The entire duration of the surgical procedure is usually completed in under 90 minutes.

 Surgical techniques are designed to remove redundant genital tissues.
 Wedge resection of the labia minora is the surgical technique with highest reported satisfaction outcomes among treated patients.

-Adjacent intimate structures such as the clitoral hood, vaginal vault, labia majora and mons pubis are not anatomically part of the labia minora.
+Adjacent intimate structures such as the clitoral hood, vaginal vault, labia majora, and mons pubis are not anatomically part of the labia minora.
 Surgical treatment of these adjacent structures can be performed conjointly with labia minora reduction to enhance the aesthetic outcome.

 Mild discomfort and swelling are expected after surgery.
 These symptoms soon subside.
 Most patients are able to perform many of their routine daily duties.
-However, full recovery and a return to normal sexual relations usually requires 4 to 6 weeks.
+However, full recovery and a return to normal sexual relations usually require 4 to 6 weeks.